 The resource center serves as a venue where individuals can obtain the necessary information via videos and content about the legal issues and risks of dealing with Broadspire.
 Such information includes the details of what Broadspire will and will not cover as well as commonly asked questions and respective answers.
 Mr. Talley states, “These new resource centers provide easy access to information that may otherwise be difficult to ascertain, our recommendations on how to deal with Broadspire, and why there is an essential need to hire an attorney to protect your rights.”

 Mr. Talley’s most recent video, “Broadspire Called: Should I Hire a Lawyer?” details present client experiences with Broadspire and discusses the importance of retaining an attorney.
-Kershaw, Cook & Talley, LLP has a specific team who helps submit claims to Broadspire on behalf of hundreds of their clients, and process their claims expeditiously.
+Kershaw, Cook & Talley, P.C. has a specific team who helps submit claims to Broadspire on behalf of hundreds of their clients, and process their claims expeditiously.
 Clients are also provided a team representative who is available by phone and email if they have questions about the Broadspire process.
-In addition, attorneys at Kershaw, Cook & Talley, LLP provide this service at no cost to the client.
+In addition, attorneys at Kershaw, Cook & Talley, P.C. provide this service at no cost to the client.

-Kershaw, Cook & Talley, LLP is a Sacramento-based firm representing individuals nationwide in defective medical device cases.
+Kershaw, Cook & Talley, P.C. is a Sacramento-based firm representing individuals nationwide in defective medical device cases.
 The firm generates hundreds of millions of dollars in recoveries for their clients and the classes they represent.
 Individuals impacted by Stryker’s hip systems are entitled to compensation for wage losses, medical bills, and pain and suffering.
 For a free case evaluation, and more information about the status of the case, feel free to call Bill Kershaw or Stuart Talley directly at 888-635-3970.